India's economic growth languishes, worst may be over

 The number offered little respite for Prime Minister Manmohan Singh as he struggles to escape a series of political scandals that have paralyzed his economic agenda.
 Economists do not foresee a rapid return to boom times in India.

-While failing to signal a decisive rebound, the read-out was viewed by analysts as not weak enough to prod the central bank to make a near-term cut in interest rates, which have been on hold since April as it tries to force the government to push through reforms that would help tame inflation.
+But while failing to signal a decisive rebound, the read-out was viewed by analysts as not weak enough to prod the central bank into make a near-term cut in interest rates, which have been on hold since April as it tries to force the government to push through reforms that would help tame inflation.

 "We expect a gradual recovery in growth during the current fiscal year ending in March 2013, but this recovery is contingent on structural reforms," said Leif Eskesen, chief economist for India and ASEAN at HSBC in Singapore.
 "It will also depend on the stabilization of the global economy."